e-mail: bok@dhit.pl

 Disadvantages of neodymium magnets:

-- Possible danger associated with microscopic parts of magnets can be dangerous, in case of ingestion, which becomes significant in the context of children's health.
-Furthermore, miniscule components of these devices have the potential to hinder the diagnostic process after entering the body.
+• Health risk associated with microscopic parts of magnets are risky, in case of ingestion, which is crucial in the context of child safety.
+Furthermore, tiny parts of these devices are able to hinder the diagnostic process after entering the body.

 Neodymium magnets can become demagnetized at high temperatures.